Top South American Countries for Hiring Developers | Howdy.com

 • Time zone alignment.
 South American countries share similar time zones with the US.

-Criteria for evaluating countries
+Criteria for choosing countries

 • English proficiency.
 Communication is easier when engineers speak English well.
 We used EF's English Proficiency Index (EF EPI) for rankings.